JinLi711/UIA/Art_Recognition/medium_classification/README.md

 As far as what is valuable for us, the data that we are going to focus on are the labels (the ids), the links to the image, and the crowd labeled scores of the images.

   * ids (called mid in the dataset)
+  * project id.
+Modules within the same project are related in style.
   * Links
     * The links all start with: "https://mir-s3-cdn-cf.behance.net/project_modules/disp/" if it works.
     * If the link doesn't work (meaning there is no image available), then the link seems to start with: "https://mir-cdn.behance.net/v1/rendition/project_modules/disp/"